MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-hadoop-troubleshoot.md

 ## Unable to Load Shared Library

-If you see a message about being unable to load libhdfs.so, you may need to create a symbolic link from your installed version of libhdfs.so to the system library, such as the following:
+If you see a message about being unable to load libhdfs.so, you may need to create a symbolic link from your installed version of libhdfs.so to the system library, such as the following command:

 	ln -s /path/to/libhdfs.so /usr/lib64/libhdfs.so